 This gave you a feel for the overall “flow” and “sound” of your native language, systematically taught you to distinguish sounds, and helped you develop the perfect voice and accent for you.

 Unfortunately, many English students have only ONE teacher.
 This can put a lot of pressure on students to say everything like their teacher, making their pronunciation sound forced and unnatural.

-Non-native English teachers can also have their own pronunciation problems.
+Non-native English teachers can also have their own problems, commonly mispronouncing words.
 And even native English teachers typically speak too slowly and unnaturally, often using words that natives don’t.

 So, many English students have limited exposure to real English, aren’t learning systematically, and lack the VARIETY they need to develop proper accent and intonation.

 We’ll cover the details of how to develop a great English voice in this article.
 But the real secret to excellent pronunciation I learned from teaching people how to speak English fluently is: